 Section 2.
 Classes of membership shall be:

-• Honorary – Those members selected by the Club for distinguished service to the Club or for outstanding contribution to gardening
+• Honorary: Those members proposed by the Board and approved by the membership for distinguished service to the Club or for outstanding contributions to gardening.

 Section 3.
-All members shall be eligible to attend meetings and vote.
+All members are eligible to attend meetings and to vote.

 Section 4.
 A new member may join the Club by indicating an interest in promoting the objectives of the Club to the Membership Chair.
 New members may be accepted at any time.